n-ate/EnhancedShopper/README.md

 # EnhancedShopper
-TamperMonkey extension that adds syntax improvements to shopping websites.
-It could be used for web scraping.
+TamperMonkey extension that adds syntax improvements to shopping websites